Soccera1/hyprland-wiki/pages/Hypr Ecosystem/hyprpolkitagent.md

 If Hyprland is started with [uwsm](../../Useful-Utilities/Systemd-start), you can autostart the polkit agent with the command `systemctl --user enable --now hyprpolkitagent.service`.

-On distributions that use a different init system, such as Gentoo, it may be necessary to use `exec-once=/usr/lib64/libexec/hyprpolkitagent` instead.
+If you are using a distribution that does not use systemd such as Devuan, you may need to add `exec-once=/usr/lib64/libexec/hyprpolkitagent` instead.

 Other possible paths include